Measures and References: References: Sight Recognition

-Return to Sight Recognition factor page.
+Return to References: Sight Recognition factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Fry 1000 Instant Words List (Fry & Kress, 2006): Assesses Sight Recognition skills in English by using the 300 words that make up about 65% of all written material
+Fry 1000 Instant Words List: (Fry & Kress, 2006): Assesses Sight Recognition skills in English by using the 300 words that make up about 65% of all written material

 Arra, C. T., & Aaron, P. G. (2001).
 Effects of psycholinguistic instruction on spelling performance.
 Psychology in the Schools, 38(4), 357-363.